 This old-school technique has stood the test of time for a reason—it works.
 Go analog and organize to-dos in a notebook, or use an app like Evernote that syncs with your devices.
-Go one step further and order your tasks in a way that indicates level of importance so you have an understanding of what must get done (a labeling system also works well here).
+Go one step further and order your tasks in a way that indicates the level of importance so you have an understanding of what must get done (a labeling system also works well here).

 2. GET SMART WITH EMAIL & DEVICES

-We’re obsessed with the Pause and Boomerang functions on Gmail, which prevent new messages from arriving for a given period and allow you to schedule outbound emails, respectively.
-Ultimately, it gives us more control over our inbox, allowing for less distractions and more effective communication.
+We’re obsessed with the Pause and Boomerang functions on Gmail, which prevents new messages from arriving for a given period and allow you to schedule outbound emails, respectively.
+Ultimately, it gives us more control over our inbox, allowing for fewer distractions and more effective communication.
 Check out any similar features based on which provider you use, and leverage these tools so email works for you, not against you.
 Also, try putting pertinent info that helps you meet your deadlines in outgoing subject lines, such as how soon you need a response.
-This gives your colleagues and bosses context around what kind of schedule you’re working with, and cuts out ambiguity.
+This gives your colleagues and bosses context around what kind of schedule you’re working with and cuts out ambiguity.

 3. KNOW WHEN TO COMMUNICATE IN PERSON OR VIA EMAIL

 The golden rule in getting any cross-functional request or challenge resolved is first asking yourself how it'll best get answered.
 Email is great for straightforward tasks and info that doesn't require a ton of color.
-In-person or phone conversations become essential when there's complexity, nuances, or anything that requires in-depth explanation.
+In-person or phone conversations become essential when there's complexity, nuances, or anything that requires an in-depth explanation.

-4. MANAGE YOUR ITME ON THE CALENDAR
+4. MANAGE YOUR TIME ON THE CALENDAR